MikesGlitch/plutus/README.md

 ### Drawbacks:
 - A lot more expensive
-- More competition with other vendors
+- More competition with other vendors (will take more features to compete)

 ## Watch me build the app (live stream)